MarteXcoin-documentation/Documentation/introduction/features.rst

 Masternodes enable the following services:

--  **InstantSend** allows for near-instant transactions.
-Dash InstantSend transactions are fully confirmed within two seconds.
+-  **FatsSend** allows for near-instant transactions.
+Dash FastSend transactions are fully confirmed within two seconds.
--  **PrivateSend** gives financial privacy through a decentralized implementation of CoinJoin.
+-  **AnonSend** gives financial privacy through a decentralized implementation of CoinJoin.
 -  **ChainLocks**, which protects the blockchain against 51% mining attacks by signing blocks as they are mined.
 -  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem.
--  **Dash Evolution** will make using cryptocurrency as easy as using PayPal.
+-  **Martex Evolution** will make using cryptocurrency as easy as using PayPal.

-Masternode owners must have possession of 1000 DASH, which they prove by signing a message included in a special transaction written to the blockchain.
+Masternode owners must have possession of 5000 MarteX, which they prove by signing a message included in a special transaction written to the blockchain.
 The Dash can be moved or spent at any time, but doing so will cause the masternode to fall out of queue and stop earning rewards.